 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

-After a relaxing breakfast and a briefing from Pierre for the week ahead, riders will be introduced to their horses - corresponding to riding level and personality.
-Introduction to western saddles, packing gears, boxes, hobbles, saddle bags with a quick briefing before setting up the equipment.
-Time for the first exploratory ride!
-(1H), afterwhich a drive down to Whitehorse to discover stories and culture of the town old days, the Gold Rush.
-Time when the city was a center for many travelling pioneers doing the long trip to the gold mines of Dawson city.
-Visit the S.S Klondike, Mc Bride museum, Kluen dun cultural center, gift shops, galleries and some last minute shopping for the trip.
-Back to the ranch for a barbecue and evening around the fire before a good night rest.
-(1 hour riding)
+Ranch - Whitehorse: After a relaxing breakfast and a briefing from Pierre for the week ahead, riders will be introduced to their horses - corresponding to riding level and personality.
+Introduction to western saddles, packing gears, boxes, hobbles, saddle bags and a quick briefing before setting up the equipment.
+Time for the first exploratory ride (1H), followed by a drive down to Whitehorse to discover stories and culture of the town old days, the Gold Rush.
+There was a time when the City was the center for many travelling pioneers on their way to the gold mines of Dawson City.
+Visit the S.S Klondike, Mc Bride museum, Kluen Dun Cultural Center, gift shops, galleries and some last minute shopping for the trip.
+Back to the ranch for a barbecue and evening around the fire.
+(1 hour riding).
+Lodging: Wood cabins (2 to 4 per cabin)

-A busy morning with the gear being set up on the pack horses.
-The luggage is weight distributed equally in the box and pack saddle; demonstration of the packing technique.
-Once all are in the saddle, the group heads out to the Bonneville area.
-After a little hike the route joins a high plateau with a scenic view of Fish Lake and the surrounding mountains.
+Ranch - Bonneville Lakes: A busy morning with the gear being set up on the pack horses.
+The luggage is weight distributed equally in the box and pack saddle.
+This will be demonstrated.
+The group heads out to the Bonneville area and after a little hike, the route joins a high plateau with a scenic view of Fish Lake and the surrounding mountains.
 This gives riders their first experience of the wild open space of the Yukon wilderness.
 Tonight's camp is near a lake, where everyone sets up their own tents.
 A campfire cookout, settle the horses for the night before relaxing for the night (4 hours riding)

-After breakfast and packing up camp, head towards Ibex Lake and enter the foothills of the mountainous region of the Yukon where snow still lingers on the high peaks.
-Which pass the route follows depends on the weather; either on the lake shores surrounded by pine forest or the 1800m high Marmot pass where there is opportunity to encounter Dall sheep, grizzlys, or wolf.
+Bonneville - Ibex Lake: After breakfast and packing up camp, head towards Ibex Lake and enter the foothills of the mountainous region of the Yukon where snow still lingers on the high peaks.
+Which pass the route follows depends on the weather.
+Either on the lake shores surrounded by pine forest or the 1800m high Marmot pass where there is opportunity to encounter Dall sheep, grizzly bears, or wolf.
 Today will cover around 40kms before reaching Ibex Lake and setting up camp.
-(6 hours riding)
+(6 hours riding).
+Lodging: Tent or under a tree.

 Lodging: Tent or under a tree.